SUNSET OF FURMANKIND

 The large Ursis gave him a nod and then slipped off into the water to begin his swim back to shore.
 Jon watched him idly until he got to the bank and then pulled himself up onto the diving platform.
 He heard a few nearby voices, but he paid them no mind.
 He rolled over onto his back and closed his eyes, letting the sun warm his fur.

 The voices erupted into laughter and then he heard several splashes in the lake.
 Jon was relaxed and kept his eyes closed, but after several minutes, he felt the platform sway in the water beneath him.
-There were giggling whispers all around and even with his eyes closed, the mountain lion knew he was surrounded.
+There were giggling whispers all around and even with his eyes closed, the mountain lion knew he was surrounded, and from their scents, who they were.
 Remembering the big snowball fight back in the winter, a water battle seemed imminent.